digital-land/lpa-data-validator-frontend/readme.md

     ```

 ## Running the application

+The application picks up one of the configs in `config` directory,
+depeding on `NODE_ENV` environment variable (set to 'production' by default).

 - Run the application
     ```
     npm run start
     ```
-- Run the application in watch mode
+- run the application, using a local API
     ```
-    npm run start
-    ```
-- run the application, using a local api
-    ```
     npm run start:local
     ```
-- run the application, using a local api in watch mode
+- run the application, using a local API in watch mode
     ```
     npm run start:local:watch
     ```